ooominds/Deep_text_modelling/README.md

 If you use DTM in published work, please use the following citation:

 Ez-zizi, A., and Milin, P. (2020).
-DTM: A Python package for processing and modelling text. v1.0.
-Zenodo, doi:10.5281/zenodo.3739173
+DTM: A Python package for processing and modelling text. v0, Zenodo, doi:10.5281/zenodo.3739173

 ```
 @misc{ezzizi_milin_2020,
-    author       = {Adnane Ez-zizi and Petar Milin},
+    author       = {Ez-zizi, Adnane and Milin, Petar},
     title        = {{DTM: A Python package for processing and modelling text data}},
     month        = mar,
     year         = 2020,